danielrdehaan/ReaMOD_Development/README.md

 ### Playback Integration

-- When you play back your REAPER project, the plugin will monitor playback and trigger FMOD events based on markers or items.
+- When you play back your REAPER project, the plugin will monitor playback and trigger FMOD events based on items.
 - Events will start and stop in sync with REAPER's timeline.

 ### Saving and Loading Plugin State